Follow us on Facebook: Victor Valley 4 Wheelers

 What are the Victor Valley 4 Wheelers famous for?
 Our club built the famous rock crawling “Hammers” trails in Johnson Valley, CA. This is where the “King of the Hammers” event is held.

 What is this “Fun in the Desert” I keep hearing about?
-Johnson Valley is also where we hold our annual “Fun in the Desert” fundraising event October 12-14, 2018.
+Johnson Valley is also where we hold our annual “Fun in the Desert” fundraising event in October.
 But it’s NOT just the Hammer trails; we run all different trails for every driver level and vehicle capability.

 The Victor Valley 4 Wheelers Club is family oriented and is unbiased toward vehicle manufacturer.
 We have mostly Jeeps, Toyotas, and Buggies.
 Bring what you have!